 Zhao, Liping, Gou, Bo, Zhang, Meng · Journal of psychosomatic research · 2026 · DOI

-A review of 17 studies involving 1,944 ME/CFS patients found that exercise interventions were associated with reported improvements in fatigue, sleep quality, quality of life, and mood symptoms.
-However, exercise did not show significant improvements in heart/lung function or ability to perform daily activities.
-Importantly, the studies did not report differences in safety concerns between exercise and control groups, though individual responses to exercise vary widely in ME/CFS.
+A systematic review of 17 randomized controlled trials (involving 1,944 patients) found that exercise was associated with reported improvements in fatigue, sleep quality, quality of life, depression, and anxiety in ME/CFS patients.
+However, exercise did not show significant benefits for heart and lung function or overall physical capacity.
+The review noted no major differences in safety or tolerability between exercise and control groups, though individual responses vary and respecting personal energy limits is emphasized.

 About the PEM badge: “PEM required” means post-exertional malaise was an explicit required diagnostic criterion for participant inclusion in this study — not that PEM was studied, observed, or discussed.
 Studies using criteria that do not require PEM (e.g. Fukuda, Oxford) are tagged “PEM not required”.
 How the atlas works →